 In his tenure at WSWA, Dawson has testified before legislative and regulatory bodies in dozens of states and has established extensive relationships with governors, attorneys general, alcohol regulators and industry officials around the country.

 A graduate of Texas A&M University with more than 18 years of state government affairs experience Dawson has been an active participant in numerous state legislative battles and has developed relationships with policymakers from across the country.
 He currently uses that experience to promote WSWA’s positions in support of the three-tier system and effective state regulation of beverage alcohol.

 Prior to joining WSWA, Dawson spent seven years working for the National Rifle Association.

-Catherine McDaniel is Vice President, Federal Affairs for the Wine & Spirits Wholesalers of America (WSWA).
+Catherine McDaniel is the Vice President, Federal Affairs for the Wine & Spirits Wholesalers of America (WSWA).
 Catherine joined WSWA in 2007 and is responsible for the strategic development and growth manager of WSWA-PAC, the political arm of WSWA.
 Catherine serves as a federal lobbyist and advocate on Capitol Hill.
-In addition to her important PAC work, she is tasked with managing WSWA's wholesaler member grass roots activities as well as ongoing political branding activities.
+In addition to her important PAC work, she is tasked with managing WSWA’s wholesaler member grass roots activities as well as ongoing political branding activities.